atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 [Hierarchies](hierarchy.md) are used for authorization and keeping data organized.
 [Invites](invites.md) can be used to easily create new users and provide them with rights.

-Note that Atomic Data is a highly _layered_ specification, which means that you are free to take whatever you like, although some

 ## Get Started

 If you want to read more about how Atomic Data works - read on.
-If you'd rather play and discover for yourself, play with the existing [tooling](tooling.md):
+If you'd rather play and discover for yourself, play with the existing open source [tooling](tooling.md):

 - Browser app [atomic-data-browser](https://github.com/joepio/atomic-data-browser) ([demo on atomicdata.dev](https://atomicdata.dev))
 - Build a react app using [typescript & react libraries](https://github.com/joepio/atomic-data-ts).
 Start with the [react template on codesandbox](https://codesandbox.io/s/atomic-data-react-template-4y9qu?file=/src/MyResource.tsx)